Topics:blockchain block education

 Conceptually, it’s quite similar to a real-world organization, but a major distinction is that DAOs comprise several entities in a digital environment and their operations are governed by smart contracts.
 Technically, they act as a bridge between the business logic of an organization and its programming logic.

 For instance, just to set the perspective, several blockchain networks take votes from their full nodes in order to implement a decision, and their votes are recorded in a smart contract before calculating the weightage and then deciding whether to take the action or not.
 This entire process represents a DAO.

 40. Double Spending

-It is basically an attack executed by one of the members of the blockchain network and the aim is to send two similar transactions towards the nodes and convincing the network that at least one of them is valid.
-However, in reality, both transactions conflict or rather contradict each other logically.
+It is an attack executed by one of the members of the blockchain network, and the aim is to send two similar transactions towards the nodes and to convince the network that at least one of them is valid.
+However, in reality, both transactions conflict or somewhat contradict each other logically.

 41. Directed Acyclic Graph

 This is a very important concept implemented in blockchain networks.
 Basically, a DAG ensures that once a process is initiated (e.g. sending 10 BTCs to another member on the network), it either goes from one end to another or it is terminated midway.
 However, there can never be a reversal in the process, let it be during or after process execution.

 The primary motivation is to prevent fraud and ensure the reliability of transactional data.
 Read more about directed acyclic graphs here.

 42. Ethereum Enterprise Alliance